AnkitSalvi/linkedofy/README.md

-# linkedofy
+# Linkedofy API
-Steps to run the project locally:

-DEPENDENCIES
+> apis for linkedofy app

+## Getting Started

+**Dependencies**

+1. NodeJS ^10.20.0
+2. npm ^6.14.4

+**Project setup**

-1)Clone the project and change the directory to src and run "npm install".
+1. Clone the project and run "npm install".
-2)Run npm init.
-3)Run npm install --save express@4.17.1 mysql@2.18.1 body-parser@1.19.0

-To install swagger:
-1) Run npm install swagger-jsdoc swagger-ui-express

-DB CREATION
-1) Run the "dbscript" file in db folder in you sql editor to make the tables.
+2. Run the "dbscript" file in db folder in you sql editor to make the tables.
-2) Copy and paste the stored procedures from the folder.
+3. Copy and paste the stored procedures from the folder.

-Run mysql local server at port 3306 to connect to the db.
+4. Run mysql local server at port 3306 to connect to the db.
-Run "nodemon APIs.js" to start the express server and connect to db.
+5. Run "node server.js" to start the express server and connect to db.
-Testing the Apis - url http://localhost:3000/Linkedofy
+6. Testing the Apis - url http://localhost:3000/Linkedofy